Baloperson/QuOp/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under GPL-3.0, and that you grant the additional rights described in the Contributor License Agreement above.
+By contributing, you agree that your contributions will be licensed under GPL-3.0.

 Thanks for contributing.